The Safe House Framework®

 There is a lot of introspection and reflection built into the program.
 Like most things in life, the more you put into it, the more you will get out of it.

-You will have access to materials for 12 months, and access to support via monthly Connect and Learn sessions.
+You will have access to the program materials for life, and access to support via monthly Connect and Learn sessions for 12 months.

-You will have access to all course materials, and Connect and Learn sessions, for 12 months from the date of enrolment.
+You will have access to all course materials for life, and Connect and Learn sessions, for 12 months from the date of enrolment.

 As often as you like!